PatCook1/MB3D-Animation-Copilot/README.md

 Because all keyframe movements are stored in a local database, the Copilot also facilitates reverting to earlier keyframes as well as modifying keyframe actions in the event that a Mandelbulb3D animation keyframe sequence needs to be corrected.
 This saves the animation creator from having to start the animation creation over.

+As can be seen, the **Mandelbulb3D Animation Copilot** facilitates making long animations or animations that involve complex movements such as turns, sweeps, reversals and so forth.
+By storing keyframe movements in a local database the animation creator can prepare an animation faster, with smoother movement flow and less (or no) movement mistakes that would require difficult keyframe repairs or a complete re-start of the animation sequence.
+The Copilot makes creating animations much easier than the Mandelbulb3D application alone, allowing the creative potential of the Mandelbulb3D application to extend to longer and more complex animations.

-This Windows Winforms .NET application is developed, and the project managed, by Patrick C. Cook who has been creating with the [Mandelbulb3D](https://mb3d.overwhale.com/) fractal generator since 2017.
+This Windows Winforms .NET application is developed, and the open source project managed, by Patrick C. Cook who has been creating with the [Mandelbulb3D](https://mb3d.overwhale.com/) fractal generator since 2017.
+With his decades-long background as a professional software developer, Pat set out to address his intention to create longer and more complex animations with the Mandelbulb3D fractal generator.
+One such animation using the Copilot is here.

 To use this Copilot application for animation projects you will need the following:
 1. Windows 10 OS and above (Mac is not supported).